BCD vs Direct Mount

 Quick Recap

-• Check brand compatibility (SRAM vs Shimano)
+• Direct Mount: Modern.
+Lighter.
+Check brand (SRAM vs Shimano).